oc-soft/i18n-t-0/README.md

 ## Studing usage for gettext utility.

 This program print a message to console simply.
-If you run it with `-l ja_JP -c UTF-8` option, you will have japanese translated message.
+If you run it with `-l ja_JP -c UTF-8` option, you will have Japanese translated message.
 But if you run with either following options, you will not have japanese translated message.
 I wonder about gettext library not working with some options.

 * `-l ja`